Eschatologue/CM_wiki/docs/character-creation/option/artificer-infusion.md

 *Prerequisite: 6th level, A shield (requires attunement)*

-A creature gains a +1 bonus to Armor Class while wielding this shield.
+A creature gains a +1 bonus to Armour Class while wielding this shield.

 The shield has 4 charges.
 While holding it, the wielder can use a reaction immediately after being hit by a melee attack to expend 1 of the shield's charges and push the attacker up to 15 feet away.
 The shield regains 1d4 expended charges daily at dawn.

 ---

-### Resistant Armor
+### Resistant Armour

-*Prerequisite: 6th level, A suit of armor (requires attunement)*
+*Prerequisite: 6th level, A suit of armour (requires attunement)*

-While wearing this armor, a creature has resistance to one of the following damage types, which you choose when you infuse the item: acid, cold, fire, force, lightning, necrotic, poison, psychic, radiant, or thunder.
+While wearing this armour, a creature has resistance to one of the following damage types, which you choose when you infuse the item: acid, cold, fire, force, lightning, necrotic, poison, psychic, radiant, or thunder.

 ---